 7. Don’t use another speaker’s stories, quotes, or content from their speech or website.

 This will come back to haunt you.
 Write your own material.

-8. Don’t use videos, pictures, music, or any other sound/visuals that you didn’t pay for.
+8. Don’t use videos, pictures, music, or any other sound/visuals where you didn’t purchase the rights.

-9. Don’t ask other speakers to recommend you for jobs if they haven’t heard you speak.
+9. Don’t ask other speakers to recommend you for speaking jobs if they haven’t heard you speak.

 Most speakers will not refer someone they haven’t heard before.

-10. Never talk bad about another speaker to a client.
+10. Never talk bad about another public speaker to a client.

 The client doesn’t like it, and it usually finds its way back to the source.

 Feel free to reach out to me if you want help in recognizing any bad speaker habits you’ve developed.
 Check out the Coaching, Workshops, and Camps I offer to anyone dreaming of a successful public speaking career.

 Kelly Swanson is an award-winning storyteller, motivational speaker, published author and TV personality who is passionate about helping women harness the power of their stories to connect, influence, and get the results they dream of accomplishing.
 Laughing the whole way, Kelly teaches women how to master the art of connection through the power of strategic storytelling.
 You can find her on The Fashion Hero show airing Fall of 2017 on Amazon Prime or on her website MotivationalSpeakerKellySwanson.com.